-While the film is a realistic and eye-opening depiction of a marriage gone wrong and is sympathetic to the woman who is caught in between her mother and husband, it is still within the genre of the ‘women’s picture’ and the way society percieved the role of a woman then, so it is still the woman who has to suffer and pay for the marriage failing.
-So in that sense looking at the film today, one does find it regressive.
+While the film is a realistic and eye-opening depiction of a marriage gone wrong and is sympathetic to the woman who is caught in between her mother and husband, it is still within the genre of the ‘women’s picture’ and the way society percieved the role of a woman then.
+So it is still the woman who has to suffer and pay for the marriage failing.
+In that sense looking at the film today, one does find it regressive.
 Sukhendu is an educated lecturer but otherwise a typical man and doesn’t adjust at all for Archana and, in fact, neither does her mother.
 Archana is the one who is supposed to do what they both want her to do.
 Sukhendu’s anger against his mother-in-law is understandable the way she treats him but he expects Archana to cut off ties with her family rather than understand her plight or adjust for her.
 In fact, he drives himself further away from Archana taking out his anger against his mother-in-law on her as he takes on extra tutions to so that he comes home late at night and sleeps in another room.
 The mother too, on her side, thinks nothing of hurting her son-in-law as she repeatedly makes an issue of his being just an ordinary, poor college lecturer – a failure in life.
 Even at the end when Archana decides to return to Sukhendu and goes to his house, she is told by the people staying there that she is the one to blame for Sukhendu’s departure.

 The film also contradicts itself in that it makes Archana complete her studies as a step towards being independent and she even turns down a re-marriage proposal but ultimately decides to go back to wifely duties with Sukhendu and it is only when she realizes that he has left the country and the marriage is truly over does she take up the teacher’s job and accept settling down to a lifetime of solitude and living for herself.